Table of Contents

 These filters require large areas of land and a correspondingly large quantity of filter media (sand) and base material (gravel).

 Cleaning of the filter is done by surface scrapping which may involve a lot of labor.
-A slow sand filter is suitable when the availability of land, labor, filter media are at a low cost.
+A slow sand filter is suitable when the availability of land, labor, and filter media is at a low cost.

 A distinguishing property of slow sand filters is the availability of a thin layer, called the schmutzdecke, which results on the surface of the sand bed and contains a large variety of biologically active microorganisms.
 It is a very simple and effective technique for purifying surface water.

-slow sand filter and slow filter consists of the following parts;
+The slow sand filter and slow filter consist of the following parts mentioned below;

 The filter media is supported on the base material (gravel) of a 30 to 75 cm thick bed.
 The gravel bed is graded and it is laid in different layers each 15 cm thick.
 A typical section of the base material is indicated below.